Join Professional Associations

 LinkedIn has a number of groups that are specific to L&D, including: ATD National, Chief Learning Officers Network, eLearning Global Network, and Instructional Design Professional Group.
 Once you join a group, you can post questions to other group members and participate in open discussions.
 It’s an effective way to get a quick answer—especially if you are a one-man or one-woman training department.

 On Twitter, there are recurring online chats about L&D. For example, #chat2learn occurs every other Thursday at noon EDT, and #clouduc8, a monthly discussion about learning in the cloud, happens on the first Wednesday of the month at noon EDT.
-For a list of L&D-related chats, visit a calendar created by Lisa Goldstein, Lesley Price, and JD Dillon.
+For a list of L&D-related chats, browse the profiles of Lisa Goldstein, Lesley Price, and JD Dillon.

 Reading blogs is an efficient way to keep up with the latest trends in educational technologies and insights from L&D thought leaders.
 You may already have some blogs bookmarked or have subscribed to RSS feeds of blogs, and it also doesn’t hurt to expand your horizons and discover some new blogs.
 Training Magazine has compiled a fairly comprehensive list of L&D blogs.